patternfly/training-scenarios/react-charts/area-chart/step6.md

 4) <strong>Add the `legendOrientation` property to the `<Chart>` component.</strong>

-You will need to set the orientation for the `legendData` so that it behaves as expected when you add it in step 6 (there will be no visible changes yet).
+Set the orientation for the `legendData` so that it behaves as expected when added in step 6 (there will be no visible changes yet).

 The `legendOrientation` property specifies whether the legend is rendered horizontally or vertically.
 In this case it should be set to vertical: